aalbul/xl-aide/README.md

 Installation
 -------------

-You need to copy xl-aide binary file to the root of the XLD installation.
-In addition to that you need to create a **xla-config.yml** file in your user home directory, you can take a default configuration from **xla-config-sample.yml**, there you need to configure the access to your
- Jira and credentials of the admin user of XLD.
+When you run xl-aide first time, it will create **xla-config.yml** in your user home directory, where you will need to provide for some of the properties your specific values related to credentials of Jira user and XLD admin user.

 ## Usage